gangstead/implicitly-yours/slides/slides.md

 # Implicit parameters

 - Parameters to method calls that if not called explicitly the complier tries to fill them in automatically.
+- Name is ignored, match is based on type only
+- Exactly one match must be in scope (see code)

 ---